demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

 ## Summary

 We covered a lot of ground in this blog post.
 We started with finding the user by username and then we moved to implement the login function.
-And finally we transformed the result of the login function to the corresponding webparts.
+And finally, we transformed the result of the login function to the corresponding webparts.

 The source code of this blog post is available [here](https://github.com/demystifyfp/FsTweet/releases/tag/v0.13).